 In her sculptural installations, she often uses extensive visual displays, such as rack case units, mixing boards, turntables, and various sound source materials, blending computer parts, cable wires, fabrics, and loudspeakers with resin and composite casts.

-Simona Barbera holds a Master in Fine Arts from the Oslo National Academy of the Arts in Norway.
+Simona Barbera holds a Master degree from the Academy of Fine Art in Oslo, Norway.

 Since 2019 she has been co-running with Ronny Faber Dahl the online digital format ISG and since 2012 the artist-run space 4235.